IBM/aspera-cli/README.md

 * Edit the file: `$HOME/.aspera/aslmcli/config.yaml`, and set the values in section: files/default for items:
    * url : Your Aspera Files organization URL, e.g. `https://myorg.asperafiles.com`
-   * client_id and client_secret : copy from the Application registration form (step 3)
+   * client_id and client_secret : copy from the Application registration form in Files.
    * username : your username in Aspera Files, e.g. `user@example.com`
    * private_key : location of private key file, leave as `@file:~/.aspera/aslmcli/filesapikey`